parallax/developer-docs/docs/guides/next-gen-images/README.md

 }
 ```

-If you want to support all next gen image formats, then it is reccomended you use [Modernizer](https://modernizr.com/download?jpeg2000-jpegxr-webp-webpalpha-setclasses).
+If you want to support all next-gen image formats, then it is recommended you use [Modernizer](https://modernizr.com/download?jpeg2000-jpegxr-webp-webpalpha-setclasses).

 Both of these methods will do the same thing, add classes to the page which determine feature support for each image format.